 In evaluating whether collectability of the amount of consideration is probable, the Group considers the significance of the buyer's initial payments in relation to the total contract price (buyer's equity).
-Collectability is also assessed by considering factors such as past history with the buyer, age and pricing of the property.
-Management regularly evaluates the historical sales cancellations and back-outs, after considering the impact of COVID-19 pandemic, if it would still support its current threshold of buyers' equity before commencing revenue recognition.
+Collectability is also assessed by considering factors such as past history with the buyer, age and pricing of the property if it would still support its current threshold of buyers' equity before commencing revenue recognition.